 All the data were analyzed with SAS software (SAS version 8e; SAS Institute, Cary.
 NC, U.S.A.).
 A one-way ANOVA model was used to evaluate the means among various groups.
 The data were shown as means ± SEM.
 P < 0.05 was regarded as statistically significant.

-Wnt10b promotes HF growth
+Wnt10b promotes HF growth in vitro

 Isolated Rex rabbit whisker HFs at early or mid-anagen were cultured for 5 days with AdWnt10b, AdGFP or the basal medium.
 After 5 days, we examined the shaft growth of the cultured HFs (Figure 1A–C).
 We found that whisker HFs co-cultured with AdWnt10b grew faster than follicles cultured in basal medium or co-cultured with AdGFP (P < 0.0001) (Figure 1D).